meorkamalmeorsulaiman/git/part-1/README.md

 git/
 ```

-Above you can see the have clone the repo and one folder exist which is the repository downloaded or clone.
+Above you can see the have clone the repo and one folder exist which is the repository downloaded or clone. `[PAT]` is the personal access token.
+You can create in the developer settings.
 Now let go and look at what are there

 ```
 MK97@DESKTOP-B1EU7E6 MINGW64 ~/Documents/github